 frustration of visual impairment that comes with the loss of central vision.

-Now with this large number clock - red 3" numbers that light up on a black background - he can see the time from a short distance.
+Now with this large number clock - numbers light up on a black background - he can see the time from a short distance.

 There are times when all of us can use a reminder as to what day and date it is.